PLASTIC PERSPECTIVES

 Kajsa Willner, designer

-Exhibition design and curator: Julia Hertzman, Formprocess.
+Exhibition designer and curator: Julia Hertzman, Formprocess.

 Exhibition production: Noomi Egan, Lund University, Julia Hertzman, Formprocess and Anna Gudmundsdottir, Form/Design Center.